NBISweden/IgDiscover-legacy/docs/guide.rst

 iteration-xx/candidates.tab
     A table with candidate novel VH alleles (or genes).
-    This is a list of sequences found through the “windowing strategy” or “linkage cluster analysis”, as discussed in our paper.
+    This is a list of sequences found through the *windowing strategy* or *linkage cluster analysis*, as discussed in our paper.

 iteration-xx/new_V_database.fasta
     The discovered list of V genes for this iteration.